WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 - Type: boolean
 - Default: `false`

-Force `wp-polyfill` to be included in each entrypoint's dependency list.
-This would be the same as adding `import '@wordpress/polyfill';` to each entrypoint.
+Force `wp-polyfill` to be included in each entry point's dependency list.
+This would be the same as adding `import '@wordpress/polyfill';` to each entry point.

 ##### `requestToExternal`